 Changing Landscape of Indian Logistics Industry

-The Indian logistics industry is growing at a rate of 10.5% per annum and expected to touch USD215 billion in 2020.
+The Indian logistics industry is growing at a rate of 10.5% per annum and estimated to be around USD215 billion in FY2020.
 The logistics sector is estimated to provide a livelihood to over 22 million people and the number is growing rapidly.
 Growth of this industry is driven by increasing consumption across sectors and growth of eCommerce industry in specific.
 Total logistics costs account for 3.5-5% of the retail price in CPG up to 20% in commodities and process industries.

 Improved road infrastructure, increased axle load for commercial vehicles and more importantly with the implementation of GST, the Indian logistics industry is undergoing a major structural change.
 Consolidation of warehousing network (shift towards hub-spoke model) and increasing tax compliance is driving the business move more towards organized players in warehousing and transportation.